Skulls23/TowardsTheUnknown/README.md

 # Why the repository is not up-to-date?

-<b>This repository will not be updated anymore</b>, I'm no longer part of the team since December, 21th of 2022, after 11 months of work. <b>I was harassed and forced to crunch</b>, I couldn't accept and stay in this team, I will work as a helper for other groups needing help.
+<b>This repository will not be updated anymore</b>, I'm no longer part of the team since December, 21th of 2022, after 11 months of work.
+Crunch and bad managing behaviour forced me to leave the project before the end.
+I worked as a helper for other student groups that needed help.

 # Our inspirations